Computer Science Diversity Committee

 The Computer Science Diversity Committee supports new initiatives as well as funds student travel to conferences such as Grace Hopper and Tapia.

-The Committee is co-chaired by Gordon McKay Professor of Computer Science Cynthia Dwork and Gordon McKay Professor of Computer Science James Mickens, and the committee is supported by the Undergraduate Program Coordinator for Computer Science, Beth Musser.
+The Committee is chaired by Gordon McKay Professor of Computer Science James Mickens, and the committee is supported by the Undergraduate Program Coordinator for Computer Science, Beth Musser.
 If you are interested in joining or learning more about the committee, please let us know.

 Undergraduate Initiative Examples